quent/brick-battery/readme.md

 A small piece of Python software to run heating harder at home when the sun shines.

+## Some software specs

+- Python3.5
+- Implements a client for the SolarEdge API (to get power of inverter and grid net meter)
+- Implements a ModBus TCP SunSpec client as an alternative more reliable way to poll the inverter from the LAN
+- Implements a client for the Daikin API
+- Runs a poll loop every 3 seconds to check grid import/export and aircon consumptions
+- Adjusts every minute if needed the aircon control settings to land the grid import/export value within the pre-defined target window.
+This gives enough time for the aircon compressors to adjust their running regime.
+- Logs sensors and controls to know what is going on during the system operation
+- Has a sleep mode setting for the aircons to operate in when PV generation has stopped for the day
+- Polls APIs asynchronously (concurrently)

+## The physical setup:
+- Canberra climate: cold winters but sunny and relatively warm days with cool nights
+- About 5kW of PV generation in a split array using a SolarEdge HD Wave inverter connected to a WattMeter for the grid net consumption monitoring.
+This roughly provides a 3kW peak of alternative current generation in the middle of a sunny winter day.
+- 2x Daikin Ururu Sarara 3.5kW (FTXZ-N 35) split air conditioners each connected
+to a Daikin wifi module.
+These fancy aircons run a humidifier but Daikin "forgot" to advertise the fan speed settings through the LAN API controller
+- A Raspberry Pi 3 running Debian
+- 3-phase grid supply, 1-phase inverter

 ## Background

 This program helps with a problem I faced setting up home automation.